-Ms. Theodore was a law clerk to Justice Ruth Bader Ginsburg of the United States Supreme Court and Judge Merrick B. Garland of the United States Court of Appeals for the District of Columbia Circuit.
-Before joining the firm, Ms. Theodore served as special counsel to the Director of the Federal Bureau of Investigation, where she focused on national security and cyber matters.
-She is a magna cum laude graduate of Harvard Law School, where she served as the Articles, Book Reviews, and Commentaries Chair of the Harvard Law Review.
+Elisabeth was a law clerk to Justice Ruth Bader Ginsburg of the United States Supreme Court and Judge Merrick B. Garland of the United States Court of Appeals for the District of Columbia Circuit.
+Before joining the firm, she served as special counsel to the Director of the Federal Bureau of Investigation, where she focused on national security and cyber matters.
+She is a magna cum laude graduate of Harvard Law School, where she served as the articles, book reviews, and commentaries chair of the Harvard Law Review.

-- Advocate Health Care Network v.
+- Lead briefwriter representing three hospital systems before the Supreme Court in Advocate Health Care Network v.
 Stapleton, 137 S. Ct.
-1652 (2017).
-Lead briefwriter representing three hospital systems before the Supreme Court in litigation involving pension plans; obtained unanimous victory and reversal of decisions of three courts of appeals.
+1652 (2017); obtained unanimous victory and reversal of decisions of three courts of appeals.

-- Largest steel producer in the United States in antitrust litigation in the Fifth Circuit; lead briefwriter in securing a reversal of a $150-million-plus trial verdict.
+- Lead briefwriter in successful representation of Nucor, the largest U.S. steel manufacturer, in antitrust litigation in the Fifth Circuit; secured reversal of a $150-million-plus trial verdict.

-- Major semiconductor manufacturer in civil RICO litigation in Florida district court; successfully argued motion to dismiss.
+- Successfully argued motion to dismiss on behalf of major semiconductor manufacturer in civil RICO litigation in Florida district court.

 - Detroit's two pension funds in Sixth Circuit litigation during Detroit's Chapter 9 bankruptcy petition.